KSwaviman/Cracking-The-Personality-Code-A-Behavioral-Research/README.md

 ## Summary
 This study has showcased the remarkable potential to discern an individual’s personality traits over the course of several days, all through the subtle analysis of behavioral data gathered from everyday smartphones.
-This innovative approach introduces a fresh paradigm, utilizing smartphone usage data as the key to unlocking one’s personality, all without the need to delve into app-specific and social media content.
+This innovative approach introduces a fresh paradigm, utilizing smartphone usage data (smartphone sensor data, app usage data) as the key to unlocking one’s personality, all without the need to delve into app-specific and social media content.